Hand Surgeons Explain ‘Puffy Hand Syndrome’

 Top Clarkston Area Hand Surgeon

 Your hands and wrists are delicate structures that can perform amazingly complicated maneuvers, and we want to keep them that way!
-If you are experiencing temporary swelling or ongoing “puffiness” in the fingers or hands, contact a Board Certified Orthopedic hand doctor such as Dr. Rehman for a full evaluation and comprehensive treatment plan.
+If you are experiencing temporary swelling or ongoing “puffiness” in the fingers or hands, contact a board certified hand doctor such as Dr. Rehman in the Clarkston, MI area for a full evaluation and comprehensive treatment plan.

 We have a team of hand specialists and physical therapists that work with Dr. Rehman, who can help get your hands back to full mobility and help make the annoying and unsightly swelling (“edema”) go away.